-\paragraph{Benchmarking on Larger-Scale Datasets} We now investigate the performance of Algorithm \ref{alg:greedymethod2}, Algorithm \ref{alg:alternatingmin} (fixed) and branch-and-bound (fixed) on seven UCI datasets, whose dimension range from $p=13$ (\verb|pitprops|) to $p=1300$ (\verb|micromass|).
-We compare them with three state-of-the-art methods from the literature.
+\paragraph{Benchmarking on Larger-Scale Datasets} We now investigate the performance of Algorithms \ref{alg:greedymethod2}--\ref{alg:disjoint.linalg} on eleven UCI datasets summarized in Table \ref{tab:dataset_summary}, whose dimension{s} range from $p=13$ (\verb|pitprops|) to $p=1300$ (\verb|micromass|).
+We compare with four state-of-the-art methods.
 Namely, \begin{itemize} \item The branch-and-bound method of \cite{berk2019certifiably} for optimally computing one sparse PC, combined with the deflation scheme of \cite{mackey2008deflation} to obtain multiple PCs, implemented in \verb|Julia| and made available at \verb|github.com/lauren897/Optimal-SPCA|.
 According to \citet[]{berk2019certifiably}, this method outperformed four others across three UCI datasets ($r=3, k=5$). \item The deflation method of \cite{hein2010inverse}, using the custom deflation method developed in \cite{buhler2014flexible}, implemented in \verb|Matlab| and made publicly available at \verb|github.com/tbuehler/sparsePCA|, using default parameters.
 This approach was found by \citet[Table 9]{berk2019certifiably} to be second-best of the methods in their comparison. \item The \verb|Lasso|-inspired method of \cite{zou2006sparse}, using the \verb|spca| function in the \verb|elasticnet| package version $1.3$, using default parameters.
-This approach is perhaps the most commonly used one in practice, since it is distributed via the ubiquitous \verb|elasticnet| package. \end{itemize} We report summary results in Table \ref{tab:ucilargersummarized} (see also Tables \ref{tab:comparison_feasiblemethods_uci}-\ref{tab:comparison_feasiblemethods_uci2} in Section \ref{ssec:largeruci} for instance-wise results).
-We remind the reader that the methods from the literature we benchmark against do not provide an upper bound in and of themselves; we need Algorithm \ref{alg:greedymethod2} to compute optimality gaps.
-Also, when the returned solution violates the orthogonality condition, its objective value is not necessarily a valid bound on \eqref{prob:spcaorth_compact}'s objective and the reported gap is an optimistic estimate.
+This approach is perhaps the most commonly used one in practice, since it is distributed via the ubiquitous \verb|elasticnet| package. \item The covariance thresholding method of \cite{deshpande2014sparse}, building upon the works of \cite{krauthgamer2015semidefinite}, which relies on applying a soft-thresholding operation first on the entries of the covariance matrix and then on its $r$ leading eigenvectors.
+We implemented this method natively in \verb|Julia| and release it as part of our codebase. \end{itemize} Finally, we also compare with Gurobi's non-convex branch-and-bound solver as a benchmark, as described in Section \ref{sec:ec.branchandbound}.
+We do not report upper bounds for this benchmark, because they are uniformly above $1$, as shown for the pitprops dataset in Tables \ref{tab:comparison_gurobi_pitprops1}--\ref{tab:comparison_gurobi_pitprops2}, and sometimes no upper bound can be computed within the time limit, giving an average upper bound of $+\infty$.